B1aho/Tic-tac-toe/README.md

 # Tic-tac-toe
 ## Description:
-This project is an advanced Tic-Tac-Toe game featuring both single-player (against AI) and two-player modes, with customizable board sizes of 3x3, 4x4, 5x5, and 6x6.
+This project is an advanced Tic-Tac-Toe game (frontend-heavy) featuring both single-player (against AI) and two-player modes, with customizable board sizes of 3x3, 4x4, 5x5, and 6x6.

 The AI is powered by the Minimax algorithm enhanced with alpha-beta pruning, a transposition table for storing previously analyzed game states, and iterative deepening to refine its decision-making in real-time.